Towards a science of free will

 Behaviour prediction as an objective target of free will research

-While their interpretation is still being debated, these preliminary findings suggest that otherwise voluntary actions could be decided on long time scales by preconscious processes and predicted prior to our knowledge.
+While the interpretation of many of these findings is still being debated, these preliminary findings suggest that otherwise voluntary actions could be decided on long time scales by preconscious processes and predicted prior to our knowledge.
 Indeed there are some studies that suggest above chance prediction of a human choice up to 10sec prior to awareness of the choice.
 In parallel, there are non-human animal studies that show that swim direction (zebrafish) or lever-pull time (mice) can also be decoded (or predicted) up to several seconds prior to movement.
 Arguably, this suggests that similar or related dynamical systems underlie otherwise voluntary decisions in humans and non-human animals - and that characterizing the anatomy and dynamics of neural processes underling prediction of future behaviours is an objective goal that could be pursued in non-human animals.